kopacz77/step-sciences-scheduler-website/README.md

-# GM Oshawa Appointment Scheduler
+# Step Sciences Appointment Scheduler Portal

 A modern, configurable appointment scheduling portal built with React 19, Material UI 7, and Biome for code quality.

 ## Overview

 This project creates a user-friendly interface for booking appointments and completing intake forms in a guided, step-by-step process.
-It's designed for GM Oshawa but can be extended to other companies through a simple configuration system.
+It's designed for GM Oshawa but can be npm install -g pnpm extended to other companies through a simple configuration system.

 ## Key Features